 From inspirational stories of business leaders to practical tips, these books offer the perfect mix of timeless business bibles and solution-oriented guides.
 Keep reading to see the best small business books to help you head off challenges and recognize opportunities.

 You might have heard of or read Gerber’s first book, The E-Myth, what Amazon has called an “underground bestseller.”
 The E-Myth was a step-by-step chronology of the business-building process.
 Gerber then followed up with a revised edition, "The E-Myth Revisited."

 Consider it a prep course before rolling up your shirtsleeves to get to work beginning your first small business.
 “E-myth” is shorthand for “entrepreneurial myth,” which basically says all you need to succeed is some skill and a lot of hard work.
 Not so, says Gerber, and he outlines three roles that each new business owner should plan on assuming if he’s going to be successful.
 Gerber also traces a business’s typical lifespan, from inception to full-fledged establishment and success.

-Traction: Get a Grip on Your Business is the small business owner’s go-to book for problem-solving — not necessarily the little day-to-day hiccups you’ll experience, but the big things that can totally derail your progress, such as frustration, losing control of the business and becoming burned out.
+"Traction" is the small business owner’s go-to book for problem-solving — not necessarily the little day-to-day hiccups you’ll experience, but the big things that can totally derail your progress, such as frustration, losing control of the business, and becoming burned out.
 Wickman essentially asks, “Do you control your business or does your business control you?”

 “Distracted” might be the keyword in the title.
 Newport offers some tried-and-true techniques for dodging the distractions that are inherent in running a small business so you can focus on the things—typically highly challenging tasks—that will ensure that your business succeeds.
 The advice is nicely structured in four rules and includes a “training program.”